British Steel (1967–1999): Restructuring

+By 1980, there was industry-wide overcapacity, the negative effectives of this being only compounded by rising energy prices and a deepening recession.
+That year, steel workers held their first national strike for more than 50 years over pay and the threat of plant closures.
+Total employment across Britain's steel sector almost halved between 1979 and 1981, falling from 156,600 to 88,200.

 Privatisation

 The Conservative manifesto for the 1987 general election noted that "British Steel has more than doubled its productivity since 1979 and made a profit last year for the first time in over ten years."

 We will continue the successful programme of privatisation.